Skip to main content

 Receptor Sensitivity and Gene Expression Modulation

-A sophisticated sign of improving hormonal health is the upregulation of hormone and the modification of gene expression.
+A sophisticated sign of improving hormonal health is the upregulation of hormone receptor sensitivity and the modification of gene expression.
 Hormonal action is contingent not only on the concentration of the hormone in circulation but also on the density and affinity of its corresponding receptors on target cells.

 Chronic hyperinsulinemia, for instance, leads to the downregulation of insulin receptors, a key feature of insulin resistance.
 Lifestyle interventions reverse this process.
 As nutritional protocols lower the chronic insulin load and exercise enhances glucose uptake, the cell responds by increasing the expression of insulin receptor genes.